 In particular, to prevent regional disparities, the organization held themed exhibitions in each region and provided marketing support, while also working to alleviate the financial difficulties faced by small business owners.

-A prime example of this success is Seol-Ae Co., Ltd., a premium health food brand based in North Gyeongsang Province.
-Founded by a licensed herbalist, Seol-Ae launched its “Yeonyu Chimhyang-hwan” product as a Parents’ Day gift set last April and raised 430 million won in funding within a month.
+A prime example of this success is Seol-Ae Co., Ltd., a premium health food brand based in the Gyeongbuk region.
+Founded by a licensed herbalist, Seol-Ae launched its “Yeonyu Chimhyang-hwan” as a Parents’ Day gift set last April and raised 430 million won in funding within just one month.

 In addition, last June, Hamahama, a traditional liquor brand based in Jeju, garnered attention by launching “Nutty Makgeolli,” made with Jeju buckwheat roasted in-house, and raising approximately 13 million won in funding within just one week.

-Choi Dong-cheol, CEO Wadiz, who oversaw this project, stated, “Crowdfunding is the fairest platform and a new opportunity for small business owners,” adding, “It is highly significant that the government and the private sector have collaborated to establish a foundation that enables small business owners to grow sustainably, going beyond mere financial support.”
+Choi Dong-cheol, CEO Wadiz, who oversaw this project, stated, “Crowdfunding is the fairest platform and a new opportunity for small business owners,” adding, “It is highly significant that the government and the private sector have collaborated to go beyond mere financial support and lay the groundwork for the sustainable growth of small businesses.”

 Meanwhile, starting in the second half of this year, Wadizplans to strengthen its position as a partner that helps local small businesses not only enter the online market for the first time but also expand into overseas markets, through the enhancement of its AI-based global services and support programs.